kubevela/kubevela.github.io/blog/2022-04-06-multi-cluster-management.md

 ...
 ```

-**In future versions of KubeVela, we plan to support a comprehensive Authentication System, more convenient and more securely to: create namespaces in sub-cluster through the control plane cluster in quick moves.**
+**In future versions of KubeVela, we plan to support a comprehensive Authentication System, more convenient and more securely to: create namespaces in managed cluster through the hub cluster in quick moves.**

 After creating the sub cluster's namespace, come back to the control plane cluster to create the application and ship out resources:
 ```